 Jarod Fahle (’12) is an acoustic test engineer at SGS in Lenexa, KS.

-Keyvan Farahani (’85) is the Chief of the Imaging Guided Interventions Branch of the Cancer Imaging Program in the National Cancer Institute.
+Keyvan Farahani (’85) is the Chief of the Imaging Guided Intervention Branch of the Cancer Imaging Program in the National Cancer Institute.
+He also teaches part-time in the Johns Hopkins University school of medicine.
 He was formerly an assistant professor of radiological sciences and biomedical physics at UCLA, where he received his Ph.D. in 1993.

 Richard Ferguson (’87) is a pilot with United Airlines, flying to Latin America from Miami.
 He served as an officer in the U.S. Air Force after graduation from SSU.